Application and Selection

 Do I have to keep a certain GPA to qualify for Tech Promise?

-Yes, recipients of Tech Promise are expected to achieve and maintain at least a 2.0 cumulative grade-point average out of a possible 4.0, be considered in "good standing" by the Office of the Registrar, and meet and maintain the Standards of Satisfactory Academic Progress as defined by the Office of Scholarships and Financial Aid.
+Yes, recipients of Tech Promise are required to maintain a 2.0 cumulative GPA as well as a semester GPA of 2.0.
+Recipients must also be considered in good standing by the Office of the Registrar, and meet and maintain the Standards of Satisfactory Academic Progress as defined by the Office of Scholarships and Financial Aid.
 Eligibility will be monitored and, if necessary, awards/eligibility adjusted at the end of each semester.

 Can I regain eligibility for the program mid-year if my GPA goes back up to a 2.0 or better?